Bourbon Street: 1700 to 1880

 The French claimed Louisiana in the 1690s, and Jean Baptiste Le Moyne de Bienville was appointed Director General in charge of developing a colony in the territory.
 He founded New Orleans in 1718.
-In 1721, the royal engineer Adrien de Pauger designed the city's street layout.
+In 1721, the street was named after French engineer Adrien de Pauger who designed the city's street layout.
 He named the streets after French royal houses and Catholic saints.
 He paid homage to France's ruling family, the House of Bourbon, with the naming of Bourbon Street.

 New Orleans was transferred to Spain in 1763 following the Seven Years' War.
 The Great New Orleans Fire of 1788 destroyed 80 percent of the city's buildings.
 The Spanish rebuilt many of the damaged structures, which are still standing today, so that Bourbon Street and the French Quarter display more Spanish than French influence.

 Following a brief restoration of French rule, the United States gained control of the colony with the 1803 Louisiana Purchase.
 They translated the French street names into English, with Rue Bourbon becoming Bourbon Street.

 During the 19th century, New Orleans was similar to other Southern cities in that its economy was based on selling cash crops, such as sugar and tobacco.
 By 1840, newcomers whose wealth came from these enterprises turned New Orleans into the third largest metropolis in the country.
 The city's port was the nation's second largest, after New York City's.

 The main difference between New Orleans and other Southern cities was its unique cultural heritage from having been a French and Spanish possession.
 Promoters emphasized this cultural legacy, in the form of its architecture, cuisine and traditions, to attract tourists to New Orleans.

+1788-1794

+The Shift to Spanish Architectural Studies had happened in late 1788-1794 where the city of New Orleans had suffered two great fires that destroyed 1068 structures (Great New Orleans Fire of (1794)).
+This is important because during that time the city was not under French control, so when it came time to rebuild the Spanish had influenced the architecture which can be seen to this day with the Spanish inspired brickwork, plaster (stucco) exteriors and the heavy use of iron balconies.